STONEWALL BRIGADE BYLAWS

 b.
 The Commanding Officer should receive an updated roster from each company each year.
 New recruit information should be updated periodically as well as members leaving the Brigade.

 c.
 Member Companies will pay yearly dues to the Brigade Treasurer.
 The Brigade Treasurer will determine the amount required prior to the Winter Meeting by the dividing the Brigade’s estimated annual expense by the number of Brigade members as reflected in the updated roster submitted by each Member Company.
+Dues will then be set for that year by a vote of the company Representatives.

 V. MEMBER COMPANIES/APPLYING FOR MEMBERSHIP